saramoira/nasa-astronaut-selection/MVP.md

-## Analysis NASA Astronaut selection
+## Analysis of NASA Astronaut selection

 The goal of this project is to assess the NASA Astronaut candidate selection process from the viewpoint of diversity metrics (race/ethnicity, gender).